 I will not mention all of the character crossovers between series in a franchise.
 So, I will not break down all of the characters who crossed between the various Stak Trek, Law & Order, or Doctor Who franchises.
 I may mention characters who crossed over between the franchises within the Wolf universe.

-The crossovers mostly are in chronological order by the episodes' air dates.
+The crossovers are mostly in chronological order by the episodes' air dates.

 I have many personal rules I use to determine if two series crossed over or not.
 I am pretty strict with them, however I have made a few exceptions.

-TV series not considered
+TV series and films not considered

 I do not consider crossovers with the following types of films, TV series, and episodes...